NKJEW/TrassGamesSite/_projects/gods_of_gravity.md

 ### [Play for free on App Lab](https://www.oculus.com/experiences/quest/3919415921458774/)

-### 2 to 5 Player Multiplayer:
+### 2 to 8 Player Multiplayer:
 * Eliminate your friends to take control of the solar system
-* Defeated players automatically join another team so everyone stays in the action
+* Play premade scenarios or make your own
-* Unlock different Gods with unique powers, but be careful as friends who defeat you will gain them as well
+* Command your own fleet or team up with friends against bots
-* Add intelligent bots to make the battle even crazier
+* Socialize with built-in, spatial voice chat

-### Single Player Campaign (BETA):
+### Single Player Campaign:
 * Take over the galaxy, one solar system at a time
 * Absorb defeated enemies to unlock new Gods with game-changing powers
 * Hone your skills on a variety of unique scenarios